 I stop for a short break at the Devil’s Elbow, a prime moose calving and protected habitat and hike the trail to the viewing lookout over the wetland.

-Back at the Binet House in Mayo, the village of 496 people, I take a quick tour of their display and pick up information pamphlets about the area.
+Back at the Binet House in the small village of Mayo, I take a quick tour of their display and pick up information pamphlets about the area.

 Mayo holds the record for the extreme temperature range.
 Imagine living where temperatures are recorded in the range from +36 degrees Celcius (100℉) and -62 degrees Celcius (-80℉).